chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

 Boundary conditions
 ~~~~~~~~~~~~~~~~~~~

-The ``boundary conditions`` subsection establishes the boundary condition:
+The ``boundary conditions`` subsection establishes the constraints on different parts of the domain:

 .. code-block:: text